circleci/circleci-docs/jekyll/_cci2/getting-started-config.md

 Options for either the Docker or machine [executor](#executors).

-`docker` and `machine` are mutually exclusive, but you must choose one of them.
-If you’re not sure which executor to pick, read more about the differences between the executor types [here](#choosing-an-executor-type).
+`docker` and `machine` are mutually exclusive, and you must choose one of them.
+If you’re not sure which executor to pick, read about the [differences](#choosing-an-executor-type).

 ### **steps** (list)